sanctuuary/APE/README.md

 ```shell
 $ mvn -DskipTests=true install
 ```
 to build the APE modules from the source tree and the built files will be generated under the `/target` directory.
-All the dependencies will be gathered by Maven and the following stand-alone module will be generated: `APE-<version>-jar-with-dependencies.jar`
+All the dependencies will be gathered by Maven and the following stand-alone module will be generated: `APE-<version>-executable.jar`

 ## Using APE
 Automated workflow composition with APE can be performed through its command line interface (CLI) or its application programming interface (API).
 While the CLI provides a simple means to interact and experiment with the system, the API provides more flexibility and control over the synthesis process.
 It can be used to integrate APE’s functionality into other systems.